truenas/documentation/content/SCALE/SCALETutorials/SystemSettings/Advanced/AdvancedSettings.md

 ---
 title: "Managing Advanced Settings"
-description: "Provides information on adding sysctl variables, setting the system dataset pool, and setting the number of simultaneous replication tasks the system can run."
+description: "Provides information on adding sysctl variables, setting the system dataset pool, setting the number of simultaneous replication tasks the system can run, and managing user sessions."
 weight: 10
 aliases:
 tags: